fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Thus, we have 'Mizan' of various shapes and types to 'measure' various things: there is the rain-gauge to measure rain-fell, seismograph to measure earthquake, ECG, to measure electrical impulses in the heart-muscles.

 On the Day of Qiyamat, people will be judged according to their belief or disbelief and their good or evil deeds.

+The first matter of hisab will be person's salah (prayers).

 ### If a believer repented and compensated for his sin